-Petition to Graduate from Miramar
+Apply to Graduate from Miramar

 Graduation from Miramar College is not automatic.
-You must petition at the Evaluations Office in K1-207 to receive your degree or certificate.
-We recommend you petition to graduate even if you are only completing transfer coursework.
-Most transfer students are eligible to receive a General Education Certificate (see page 221) and/or an Associate degree in a transfer-related subject area (see page 90).
-You should petition to graduate during your second to last semester at Miramar.
+You must apply to graduate online at https://myportal.sdccd.edu to receive your degree or certificate.
+We recommend you apply to graduate even if you are only completing transfer coursework.
+Most transfer students are eligible to receive a General Education Certificate (see page 222) and/or an Associate degree in a transfer-related subject area (see page 92).
+You should apply to graduate during your second to last semester at Miramar.